-According to McKinsey & Company, one of the opportunities for biotech companies to “disrupt the R&D landscape and open up new ways to invest, motivate teams, and shape the innovation pipeline” is by adopting a shared service model.1 Instead of companies focusing on a single area or technology, a shared service model enables them to target multiple areas or technologies in parallel via subsidiaries under a central management structure.
+According to McKinsey & Company, one of the opportunities for biotech companies to “disrupt the R&D landscape and open up new ways to invest, motivate teams, and shape the innovation pipeline” is by adopting a shared services model.
+Instead of companies focusing on a single area or technology, a shared services model enables them to target multiple areas or technologies in parallel via subsidiaries under a central management structure.
 Similar to the financial services industry, a portfolio manager uses skilled professionals to raise capital, find investors, fund R&D, manufacture products, raise an IPO, or engage in other activities as needed by each entity within the portfolio.

 A management consulting firm enabling digital transformation, Stratos Consulting has extensive expertise in Enterprise Performance Management (EPM), Data & Analytics, and Integration & Automation, with experience ranging from supporting traditional IT landscapes to fully integrated enterprise cloud platforms.
-Partnering with clients throughout the project life-cycle, Stratos consultants leverage their experience, proven methodology, and innovative, “process first” engagement model to ensure success.
+Partnering with clients throughout the project lifecycle, Stratos consultants leverage their experience, proven methodology, and innovative, process-first engagement model to ensure success.

 - Delivered against aggressive timeline, re-architecting financial systems in a few months and in time for the Pharmaceutical company’s annual budget cycle

 - Adapted existing Oracle FDW, Hyperion environment, and Oracle E-Business Suite (ERP) system to new organizational structure while maintaining data accuracy and integration (Informatica) across the end-to-end finance architecture